selfup/exdaas/README.md

 Serialized - fault tolerant - self caching - NoSQL DB :rocket:

+Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to disk.

+DiskIO is delegated via DETS and all cache is handled using ETS.

+_Suprisingly performant_ :smile:

 ### Deploying to Heroku

 **You will need Docker for this**